In Kentucky, applicants looking to earn their GED diploma have the option to take the exam online or at an official GED testing center.

 Somerset Community College – 808 Monticello St – Somerset – KY 42501 – Ph (606) 451.6850

 To qualify for taking the GED exam online, test-takers will have to score in the “green zone” on the GED Ready practice test.
-To learn more, check out: online GED test now available.
+To learn more, check out -> The online GED test.

 In Kentucky, all applicants must complete adult education preparation classes, obtain the Test Readiness Certification, and successfully take the official GED Ready Test (practice test) before they are allowed to sit for the examination.
 All these prerequisites can be completed at the state’s Adult Education (KY Skills U) sites or through the KET GED Connection program.

 The most important reason why people think about taking the GED exam is that they don’t have a high school diploma.
-Nowadays, if you don’t have a high school education you will have no chance to get hired for virtually any kind of job.
+Nowadays, if you don’t have a high school education, you will have no chance of getting hired for virtually any kind of job.
 Without a high school education, it is not possible for anyone to get admission to a college or university.

 Kentucky Virtual Adult Education

-Since the GED program was introduced in the 1940s, alone in Kentucky almost 440,000 adults have received their GED credentials.
+Since the GED program was introduced in the 1940s, in Kentucky alone, almost 440,000 adults have received their GED credentials.
 Holding the GED diploma will open doors for you that remained previously closed.
-It gives you the chance to change your job or your career, it will enable you to further your education and will positively impact your personal life.
+It gives you a chance to change your job or your career; it will enable you to further your education and will positively impact your personal life.